Information-Theoretic Privacy with General Distortion Constraints

 Let $(X^n,Y^n)$ be a random data sequence where $X$ and $Y$ represent the public and private sections of the data respectively, and are drawn from an i.i.d. distribution $P_{X,Y}$.
 Each entry $(X_i,Y_i)$ represents a row of the dataset.
 We wish to find a privacy mechanism, i.e. a random mapping, that reveals a sequence $\hat{X}^n$ such that (i) statistical information about $X^n$ can be learned from $\hat{X}^n$, and (ii) as little information as possible about private data $Y^n$ should be revealed by $\hat{X}^n$.
 These two goals are in conflict, since typically $X$ and $Y$ are correlated (especially when $X=Y$).
 Thus, we wish to characterize the privacy utility tradeoff (PUT) while being careful to choose meaningful utility and privacy metrics.

 Our focus is on inferential adversaries that can learn the hidden features $Y^n$ from the released dataset $\hX^n$.
 To this end, we motivate the use of mutual information between the private features $Y^n$ and the revealed version of the dataset $\hX^n$ as a metric for privacy leakage.
 Mutual information as a measure captures an adversary that refines its posterior belief of the private data from the released data, i.e., the adversary's loss function is the log-loss function \cite{CalmonFawaz2013}.
-Indeed other measures such as maximal leakage \cite{Issa}, maximal correlation \cite{Calmon2013}, maximal $\alpha$-leakage \cite{LiaoTIT2019}, gain-function leakage \cite{KurriSK2024}, maximal $(\alpha,\beta)$-leakage \cite{GilaniKKS2024}, and pointwise information-density based measures \cite{SaeidianGSSO2026,TaylorVC2026} capture different adversarial goals, including guessing functions of the private data or bounding realization-dependent leakage.
+Indeed other measures such as maximal leakage \cite{IssaTIT2020}, maximal correlation \cite{Calmon2013}, maximal $\alpha$-leakage \cite{LiaoTIT2019}, gain-function leakage \cite{KurriSK2024}, maximal $(\alpha,\beta)$-leakage \cite{GilaniKKS2024}, and pointwise information-density based measures \cite{SaeidianGSSO2026,TaylorVC2026} capture different adversarial goals, including guessing functions of the private data or bounding realization-dependent leakage.